imoscovitz/wittgenstein/README.md

 ## Issues
 If you encounter any issues, or if you have feedback or improvement requests for how wittgenstein could be more helpful for you, please post them to [issues](https://github.com/imoscovitz/wittgenstein/issues), and I'll respond.

-## Changelog

-#### v0.7.0: 5/1/2020
-- Algorithmic optimizations to improve training speed (~10x - ~100x)
-- Support for training on iterable datatypes besides DataFrames, such as numpy arrays and python lists
-- Compatibility with sklearn ensembling metalearners and sklearn model_selection
-- `.predict_proba` returns probas in neg, pos order
-- Certain parameters (hyperparameters, random_state, etc.) should now be passed into IREP/RIPPER constructors rather than the .fit method.
-- Sundry bugfixes

 ## Contributing
 Contributions are welcome!
 If you are interested in contributing, let me know at ilan.moscovitz@gmail.com or on [linkedin](https://www.linkedin.com/in/ilan-moscovitz/).